Setono/SyliusStockMovementPlugin/README.md

     ```

 ## API
-Create a stock movement on the variant `variant-code` with a quantity of 1 and a price of €100:
+Create a stock movement on the variant `variant-code` with a quantity of 1:

 ```bash
 brew install jq